Easy Lady

-"Easy Lady" is a song by Italian singer Spagna, released in 1986 as the lead single from her debut studio album, Dedicated to the Moon (1987).
+"Easy Lady" is a song by Italian disco singer Spagna, released in 1986 as the lead single from her debut studio album, Dedicated to the Moon (1987).

-Although she and her brother, Theo Spagna, had already composed several songs for artists such as Boney M or Fun Fun, Spagna was known by the general public through this song.
+Although she and her brother, Theo Spagna, had already composed several songs for artists such as Boney M or Fun Fun, Spagna became known to the general public through this song.

+In December 2024, Spagna released a dance version of the song, titled "T'amo t'amo t'amo", featuring Italian- and Neapolitan-language lyrics based on a Salvo Nicolosi rendition and remixed by DJ Nuzzle.

 Commercial performance

 "Easy Lady" topped the charts in Italy and Spain.
 The single debuted at number 12 in Switzerland on 31 August 1986, peaking at number two in its fifth week.
 In France, it debuted at number 38 before peaking at number four for three non-consecutive weeks, spending 10 weeks in the top 10.
 That same year, the song was certified silver by the Syndicat National de l'Édition Phonographique (SNEP), denoting sales in excess of 250,000 copies.
 The single has sold 80,000 copies in Italy and 600,000 copies in Europe.
 Elsewhere, "Easy Lady" reached number 12 in West Germany, number 30 in Austria and number 62 in the United Kingdom.